ASendellPrice/ZosteropsGenomicLandscape/README.md

 Note: in addition to Zosterops lateralis mapped VCF files, this script requires the following files: ZLat_scaffold_order_from_ZFinch.csv (output from satsuma synteny) and Zost_Scaffold_Lengths.txt

 ### R scripts used to conduct individual-based models of population divergence:
-1) simulations.R - main script for conducting simulations.
-2) MainFunction.R - fuctions required

 Note: simulation scripts were developed by Claudio Quilodrán (claudio.quilodran@zoo.ox.ac.uk) and Eric Anderson (eric.anderson@noaa.gov).
 For queries regarding simulating two-population divergence please contact either Claudio or Eric.
+Scripts are available at: https://github.com/eriqande/gids

 ### Data access:
 Resequencing data from this study have been submitted to the National Center for Biotechnology Information (NCBI; https://www.ncbi.nlm.nih.gov) under accession number PRJNA489169.